 Angelman syndrome (AS) is a genetic condition that causes problems with the way a child's body and brain develop.
 The syndrome is present from birth (congenital).
 However, it often isn't diagnosed until about 6 to 12 months of age.
-This is usually when development problems are first noticed.
+This is when development problems are first noticed in most cases.

-Angelman syndrome usually occurs because the UBE3A gene passed on from the mother doesn't work the way it should.
-In some cases, AS is caused when two copies of the UBE3A gene come from the father, and none come from the mother.
+Angelman syndrome most often occurs because UBE3A passed on from the mother doesn't work the way it should.
+In some cases, AS is caused when two copies of UBE3A gene come from the father, and none come from the mother.
 This means neither gene is active, because they both come from the father.

 In newborns and infants: